 Brain aneurysm repairAneurysm repair - cerebral; Cerebral aneurysm repair; Coiling; Saccular aneurysm repair; Berry aneurysm repair; Fusiform aneurysm repair; Dissecting aneurysm repair; Endovascular aneurysm repair - brain; Subarachnoid hemorrhage - aneurysm

-Brain aneurysm repair is a surgical procedure to correct an aneurysm, a weak area in a blood vessel wall that causes the blood vessel to bulge or balloon out and sometimes burst (rupture).
+Brain aneurysm repair is surgery to correct an aneurysm .
+This is a weak area in a blood vessel wall that causes the vessel to bulge or balloon out and sometimes burst (rupture).
 It may cause:

-- Bleeding into an area around the brain (also called a subarachnoid hemorrhage)
+- Bleeding into the area around the brain (also called a subarachnoid hemorrhage )

 During aneurysm clipping:

 - You are given general anesthesia and a breathing tube.